Income Tax Appellate Tribunal

-India's Income Tax Appellate Tribunal (ITAT) was set up on 25 January 1941, and it was the first experiment in tribunalization in the history of India.
+India's Income Tax Appellate Tribunal (ITAT) was the first experiment in tribunalization in the history of India.
+It was set up on 25 January 1941 by virtue of section 5A of the Income Tax Act, 1922.
 It is second appellate authority under the direct taxes and first independent forum in its appellate hierarchy.
 The orders passed by the ITAT can be subjected to appellate challenge, on substantial questions of law, before the respective High Court.